globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 ## 7.5 Person or Entity Authentication

 1. Each workforce member has and uses a unique user ID and password that identifies him/her as the user of the information system.
-2. Each Customer personnel has and uses a unique user ID and password that identifies him/her as the user of the information system.
+2. Each user has and uses a unique user ID and password that identifies him/her as the user of the information system.
 3. All Customer support desk interactions must be verified before WayToHealth support personnel will satisfy any request having information security implications.
    * WayToHealth's current support desk software, Service Desk, requires users to authenticate before submitting support tickets.
    * Support issues submitted via WayToHealth's dashboard require that users authenticate with their WayToHealth account before submitting support tickets.